-- in known bat habitat areas, not incorporate exterior artificial lighting (on buildings or open areas) unless demonstrably essential; - in known or potential bat habitat areas, do not remove trees or hedgerows unless demonstrably essential; and - in all sensitive areas, apply mitigation methods in the design and location of artificial lighting using current best practice in respect of dark buffers, illuminance levels, zonation, luminaire specifications, curfew times, site configuration and screening. - result in biodiversity net gain. - b) To ensure compliance with current legislation and best practice for great crested newt protection, proposals for industrial/commercial/strategic should be accompanied by a Great Crested Newt Survey.
+- a) To ensure compliance with current legislation and best practice for bat protection, development proposals should use a bat survey by an appropriately qualified person to determine the presence or absence of bat roosts and commuting / foraging habitat in and adjacent to the development site.
+Based on the results, the development should: - in known bat habitat areas, not incorporate exterior artificial lighting (on buildings or open areas) unless demonstrably essential; - in known or potential bat habitat areas, do not remove trees or hedgerows unless demonstrably essential; and - in all sensitive areas, apply mitigation methods in the design and location of artificial lighting using current best practice in respect of dark buffers, illuminance levels, zonation, luminaire specifications, curfew times, site configuration and screening. - result in biodiversity net gain. - b) To ensure compliance with current legislation and best practice for great crested newt protection, proposals for new development should be accompanied by a Great Crested Newt Survey.
 There is an expectation that such surveys are carried out by a qualified ecologist.
 This should identify the appropriate avoidance or mitigation measures to be incorporated into the development proposal.
-Where appropriate, proposals should also incorporate specific enhancement measures for great crested newts that take account both of current best practice and of the characteristics of the proposal site and of biodiversity significance of adjacent areas. - c) Development that damages or results in the loss of old and species-rich hedgerows will not be supported.
-Where loss of any hedgerow is unavoidable as a result of development, it must be minimised, and loss mitigated with replacement planting of locally appropriate native species to provide a demonstrable net gain in hedgerow length either on-site or locally within the Plan area. - d) Development proposals should not damage or adversely affect the habitat connectivity provided by the wildlife corridors identified in Figure 9.
+Where appropriate, proposals should also incorporate specific enhancement measures for great crested newts that take account both of current best practice and of the characteristics of the proposal site and of biodiversity significance of adjacent areas. - Development that damages or results in the loss of old and species-rich hedgerows will not be supported.
+Where loss of any hedgerow is unavoidable as a result of development, it must be minimised, and loss mitigated with replacement planting of locally appropriate native species to provide a demonstrable net gain in hedgerow length either on-site or locally within the Plan area. - d) Development proposals should not damage or adversely affect the habitat connectivity provided by the wildlife corridors identified in Figure 8.